Alexistox/botketoanviet03/README.md

 ## Recent Updates

+- **🆕 LATEST: Picture Bill Processing**: NEW automated bill processing feature!
+Use `/pic on` to enable, then reply "1" to bill images for automatic `+[amount]` command or "2" for `%[amount]` command.
+Uses GPT-4o to extract amounts from various bill formats (bank transfers, receipts, invoices) with Vietnamese number format support.
+Operator permission required.
 - **🆕 LATEST: Enhanced QR Code Generation**: Improved QR code generation with support for Vietnamese number formats (2.612.800), flexible message formats (3-line and 4-line with any order), field prefixes (名字：, Tên:, Name: for names; 银行：, Ngân hàng: for banks), and 70+ Vietnamese banks.
 Bot now sends QR code images directly instead of links.
 Supports all common Vietnamese number writing styles and flexible field ordering.
 - **🆕 LATEST: Groups Dashboard Website**: Use `/groups` command to get a link to a beautiful web dashboard showing all bot groups information with statistics, financial data, and operators list.
 - **🆕 LATEST: Auto Bank Transfer Processing**: Reply "1" to bank transfer notification messages to automatically execute `+[amount]` command!
 Bot intelligently parses bank notifications and extracts amounts automatically.